Iterates of Meromorphic Functions on Escaping Fatou Components: Introduction and Main Results

-In this paper, we investigate the Fatou component $U$ of $f$ with $f^n|_U\to\infty (n\to\infty)$.
-For convenience of statements, we call such an $U$ an escaping Fatou component of $f$.
-Let us first determine what kinds of Fatou components will be escaping to $\infty$ under iterates.
+In this paper, we investigate Fatou components $U$ of $f$ with $f^n|_U\to\infty \, (n\to\infty)$.
+For convenience, we call such $U$ an escaping Fatou component of $f$.
+We first determine what kinds of Fatou components will be escaping to $\infty$ under iterates.

-A periodic Fatou component $W$ of $f$ with period $p\geq 1$, i.e., $f^p(W)\subseteq W=W_p$ and $p$ is the minimal positive integer such that the inclusion holds, is known as a Baker domain if $f^{np}|_W\to a (n\to\infty)$, but $f^p$ is not defined at $a$.
+A periodic Fatou component $W$ of $f$ with period $p\geq 1$, i.e., $f^p(W)\subseteq W=W_p$ and $p$ is the minimal positive integer such that the inclusion holds, is known as a Baker domain if $f^{np}|_W\to a \, (n\to\infty)$, but $f^p$ is not defined at $a$.
 Then $\infty$ must be the limit value of $f^{np+j}$ in $W$ for some $0\leq j\leq p-1$ and so $W_j$ is unbounded.
 If an escaping Fatou component $U$ of $f$ is periodic, i.e., for some positive integer $p$, $f^p(U)\subseteq U=U_p$, then $U$ is a Baker domain of $f$.
-The periodic Fatou components are classified into five possible types: Attracting domains, Parabolic domains, Siegel disks, Herman rings and Baker domains; see \cite{ber}, Theorem 6.
+The periodic Fatou components can be classified into five possible types: attracting domains, parabolic domains, Siegel disks, Herman rings and Baker domains (see \cite{ber}, Theorem 6).

 A Fatou component $U$ is called a wandering domain of $f$, if for any pair of positive integers $m\not= n$, $U_m\not=U_n$ and actually $U_m\cap U_n=\emptyset$.
-We know that the escaping Fatou component $U$ is either a wandering domain, a Baker domain or a preimage of Baker domain.
-Many examples of such Baker domains and wandering domains have been revealed; see \cite{R} for a survey about Baker domains and \cite{Baker1, Baker2, BKL1, Her, EL, KS, RipponStallard2, Ber, S, Bi, BZ, FGJ, L}, here we mention some of many papers, for wandering domains; the existence of wandering domains with some special behavior of geometry, analysis or dynamics and/or for some special class of meromorphic functions continues to be an important topic and keeps to attract many interests.
+We know that the escaping Fatou component $U$ is either a wandering domain, a Baker domain or the preimage of a Baker domain.
+Many examples of such Baker domains and wandering domains have been revealed; see \cite{R} for a survey about Baker domains and \cite{Baker1, Baker2, BKL1, Her, EL, KS, RipponStallard2, Ber, S, Bi, BZ, FGJ, L} for studies on wandering domains.
+In addition, the existence of wandering domains with special geometric or dynamical behaviors and/or for special classes of meromorphic functions continues to be an important topic and to attract much interest.

 Let $U$ be an escaping Fatou component of a meromorphic function $f$.
 Generally for any two distinct points $a$ and $b$ in $U$ there exist $M>1$ and a positive integer $N$ such that for $\forall\ n\geq N$,